telerik/teststudio-docs/docs-teststudiodev/features/recorder/record-test.md

 >__Note!__ The supported for __recording browsers__ are __Internet Explorer__, __Chrome__ and __FireFox__

 Double click a web test from the Solution Explorer to open it.
-Click on the _Record_ button to start the recording process.
+Click on any of the _Record_ buttons to start the recording process.

 ![Click Record Button](images/quickstart/record-button.png)